 The pol from the Pedernales allowed the Great Society to devolve into the Vietnam War.
 The awkward loner heralded the southern strategy as a permanent realignment, but then Watergate.
 An optimistic athlete couldn’t be pardoned for a pardon.
 A boyish farmer’s promise stagnated into malaise.
 An actor’s morning in America staggered confusedly into twilight.
 The patrician and loyal soldier dared us to read his lips while he checked his watch.
 The kid from Hope’s unparalleled prosperity was overshadowed by a ruthless Congress and a young intern.
 This was what happened when ambitious men were trusted with great power.
 Triumph and failure while the rest of us watched, alternatingly bemused and angry, wishing for a better politics free from self-interest and petty recriminations.

 When George W. Bush took office in January 2001, he promised “to restore honor and dignity to the White House.”
 He brought back incompetence and indifference instead.
 His administration was a hallmark of bumbling disasters (Iraq, Katrina, and the meltdown of the entire economic system come to mind) and the elevation of rigid ideology over common humanity (withdrawn funding for stem-cell research, attempted privatization of social security to name a few).
 To his credit, there were no sex scandals.
 In their place were big lies.
 He sent his snarling vice-president to the TV networks to connect Saddam Hussein to Al Qaeda when no such link existed.
-In his 2003 inaugural address, he delivered those sixteen fatefully false words: “the British government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa.”
+In his 2003 State of the Union address, he delivered those sixteen fatefully false words: “the British government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa.”
 He left the country in shambles, sinking further into war and depression.